MistressMeeple/Cluster-utils/README.md

 ## SSH
-Sends the command (preferably surrounded with quotes) to the specified nodes, or all.
+Sends the command to all nodes.
-Basically an alias for the ```SSH``` command it self.
+Basically an alias for the ```SSH``` command it self, but operating in a for loop for all nodes.
 When sending commands to multiple nodes it does it synchronously, i.e. it will send the command to first node,  await its completion, and then progress onto the next node
 Usage|Examples
 --|--